NixOS/nix/doc/manual/src/command-ref/nix-shell.md

     --command 'export NIX_DEBUG=1; export NIX_CORES=8; return'
 ```

-Nix expressions can also be given on the command line using the `-E` and
+Nix expressions can also be given on the command line using the `-E`, `--tools`
-`-p` flags.
+and `--inputs` flags.
 For instance, the following starts a shell containing the
 packages `sqlite` and `libX11`:

 ```console